SmartDEVTeam/MCPE-Headers/README.md

 You may use these headers without giving credit.
 Claim them as your own.
 We don't care.
 But if you do give acknowledgements to us for these headers, we wouldn't mind that either! =)

+## How to use
+#### Option 1: Git submodules
+This method is only useful if you have code stored in a Git repository.
+**COMING SOON**

+#### Option 2: Download and put in the mod
+One of the simplest ways is to just download this repository, and copy the `com/mojang/minecraftpe` folder inside the `JNI` folder of your mod.
+However, you will not get the latest updates this way.